Gohpeijia/VHACK2026-LawChat/README.md

-# ⚖️ LawChat — Malaysian Rights Explainer
+# ⚖️ LawChat

 > **Snap a letter.
 Ask a law.
 Know your rights.**
-> An AI-powered multilingual civic assistant that helps every Malaysian understand government documents and their legal rights — in multiple languages.
+> An multilingual civic assistant that helps every people understand government documents and their legal rights — in multiple languages.

 ---